carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 Use this `assign` tag whenever you need to create variables for use "on the fly" as you work with lists in your site.
-We will see another examples of this when we investigate collections in the next section.
+We will see another example of this when we investigate collections in the next section.

-3. In file `index.md` add the team lead's name so that it looks like:
+3. In file `index.md` add the team lead's name:

    ~~~
    # {% raw %}Building Websites in GitHub